Lab Director Jackie Villinski came to MEL in 2013 after 20 years as a research chemist.

 Geologist and Project Manager Carolyn Snow's good humor and attention to detail keep things fun and accurate from sample intake to report delivery.

-Project Manager and geologist Athena Espanol brings organizational genius and professionalism to MEL's work flow.
-She came to MEL in 2022.
+Project Manager and geologist Athena Espanol came to MEL in 2022.
+She brings organizational genius and professionalism to MEL's work flow, and expanded her skillset by taking on metals analysis in 2023.

 New Project Manager and environmental scientist Hanae Garrison came to MEL in 2022 fresh off a summer of beach monitoring with the Maine DEP's Healthy Beaches Program.